 \subsection{Zero-sum Games}

 Note that in the game of 2-player Paper-Scissors-Rock, no matter what actions the players choose, the sum of their respective utilities ($\util_1 + \util_2$) will always be 2.
 In other words, the agents' objectives are diametrically opposed.
 The higher the utility for player $\ag_1$, the lower the utility for player $\ag_2$ and vice versa.
 Such games are also known as \textbf{constant-sum games} or, more commonly, \textbf{zero-sum games}.
-This last name comes from the fact that we can add any arbitrary constant to the utility function of either player, without affecting the essence of the game.
+This last name comes from the fact that we can add any arbitrary constant to the utility function of either player, without affecting the essence of the game (as per the principle of `Invariance under Linear Transformations', see Def.~\ref{def:invariance_lin_trans}).
 Therefore, any constant-sum game can be transformed into an equivalent game for which the sum of the players' utility values is always exactly zero.
 Games in which the sum of the players' utility values is not always the same are called \textbf{non-zero-sum games} or \textbf{general-sum games}.

 Many board games such as chess, checkers, or go, can indeed be seen as zero-sum games because they either end with one player as the winner and the other as the loser, or in a draw.
 So, we can assign 2 points to the winner, 0 points to the loser, and 1 point to each player in case of a draw.
 Conversely, for any 2-player zero-sum game we can say that the player that achieved the highest utility is the `winner' and the other player the `loser', or that the game ended in a draw if both players achieved the same utility.